 The Texas Medical Center is the world's largest medical complex and significantly contributes to the region's economic success.
 The Health Care Advisory Committee advocates for local, state and federal policies that address the region's health care challenges.

 The Transportation Advisory Committee advocates for local, state and federal policies and regulations that expand and maintain our region's mobility infrastructure.
 The committee works to ensure that Houston receives its fair share of state transportation funding and advocates for improved commercial transportation corridors in Houston.

 Subcommittees include: Freight Rail, Roadways & Mobility

-The 11-county Houston region produced nearly 80,000 new jobs in 2013 and more than $40 billion in new capital investment.
-The Regional Economic Development Advisory Committee works with GHP staff by supporting the strategies to recruit and expand business, create new jobs and attract capital investment in the region.
+The Regional Economic Development Advisory Committee works with Partnership staff by supporting the strategies to recruit and expand business, create new jobs and attract capital investment in the region.
 The committee also receives periodic updates on the Houston economy and presentations from stakeholders in the region involved with recruitment and retention of business.
 Members of the committee participate or provide expertise with select recruitment and retention projects.

-The Greater Houston area was the number one merchandise export region in the United States in 2012.
 The International Trade and Investment Advisory Committee focuses on increasing exports, encouraging trade development activities and attracting foreign direct investment in the Houston region.
-The committee supports the work of GHP staff and monitors strategies to increase trade and investment in the Houston region.
-This committee assists with inbound and outbound trade and investment missions by providing expertise, guidance and support to the international community.
+The committee supports the work of Partnership staff and monitors strategies to increase trade and investment in the Houston region.
+This committee assists with inbound and outbound trade and investment missions by providing expertise, guidance, and support to the international community.